When You Find the Right Rock

 School visits have taken me around the country, and most invitations I decide by whether or not I can get somewhere by train.
 I love the roll of the train, its enclosed world, the tiny bedroom and tiny sink, the conversations on trains and meals in the dining car; but most of all I love that continuous passage across the landscape, all night and all day: that between.
 I’m looking out the window, just taking in what there is to see–and writing.
 One of my favorite places to write is on a train, and there’s the bonus that a train often goes on the backside of places, revealing a story different from the one in front.

-Red Rubber Boot Day, illustrated by Lauren Stringer (Harcourt, 2000)
+Illustrated by Lauren Stringer (Harcourt, 2000)

 I press my nose against the screen and smell the smell of screen and rain.